Protecting What You Hold Dear

 Contact Our Firm

 No matter what stage of life you are in, having an effective estate plan in place can give you peace of mind about your affairs.
-Contact us to schedule a consultation with our estate planning attorneys today by calling 317-468-2365 or 866-958-6354 today.
-We maintain offices in Greenfield and New Palestine, and serve clients throughout Indiana.
+Contact us to schedule a consultation with our estate planning attorneys today by calling 317-468-2355 or 866-958-6354 today.
+We maintain office in Greenfield, and serve clients throughout Indiana.